micro/micro/docs/reference/README.md

 as RPC calls to the Micro server.
 In many of the builtin commands it will perform formatting and additional syntactic work.

-### User Config

-The command line uses local user config stores in ~/.micro for any form of state such as saved environments, tokens, etc. It will always attempt to read from here unless specified otherwise.

 ### Builtin Commands

 Built in commands are system or configuration level commands for interacting with the server or